 Because the containers are stacked at the intermodal depot, we cannot obtain photos or guarantee a specific unit.
 The depots are storing empty shipping containers for shipping lines and intermodal equipment providers.
 When we place an order for our customers, they just get the next container off the stack that meets their criteria.

 Intermodal depots are extremely busy places, and 90%+ of container traffic at depots is cargo related.
 Unless you have specific business to attend to at the depot, they don't want you there.
 Trucking yards make for poor shopping malls, and depots aren't set up to cater to individual shipping container buyers.

 After purchase, we will provide you with a release number and pick-up information.
 You can then go to the intermodal depot on the release and have the container loaded on your truck.

 Please be aware you are required to comply with all DOT and OSHA rules while at the intermodal depot and Western Container Sales cannot be liable for any issues during transport.

 We take your online security seriously.
-All payment processing happens on secure third party sites like Paypal, Stripe, Bread, or Shopify's Payment Gateway (credit cards used in the Shopify portal are processed by Shopify Payments, which is powered by Stripe, and credit card payments for rentals are processed by Stripe).
+All payment processing happens on secure third party sites like Stripe, Bread, or Shopify's Payment Gateway (credit cards used in the Shopify portal are processed by Shopify Payments, which is powered by Stripe, and credit card payments for rentals are processed by Stripe).
 Western Container Sales uses these third party sites because they are industry leaders in eCommerce transactions.
 Stripe is trusted by companies like Pinterest and lyft for processing online payments.
-Braintree is used by companies like Boxed, Uber and StubHub.
-We simply tell the payment gateway what you had in your cart and they manage your secure transaction.

 Beyond the payment, our site is validated with the high level SSL encryption.
 Because all of our payment processing is managed by third parties, Western Container Sales doesn't keep complete information regarding your credit card or payment method (only enough to identify your transaction).
 Our goal is to ensure a high level of transaction security for all of our customers.